tobyhodges/studious-happiness/episodes/33-refactoring.md

 import matplotlib.pyplot as plt

-def parse_arguments():
+def parse_arguments(argv):
     """
-    Parse the argument list and return a list of filenames.
+    Parse the argument list passed from the command line (after the program filename is removed) and return a list of filenames.

     Input:
     ------
-        none
+        argument list (normally sys.argv[1:])

     Returns:
     --------